 Many banks have a technology-driven approach to analytics and run their analytics programs as standalone IT function; this usually ends up limiting the analytics outputs to “informative” instead of “transformational”; and make the function an enhanced Business Intelligence Unit instead of a Business Transformation Enabling Unit.

-Centralized analytics setup with joint business and IT ownership — set up analytics CoE (centre of excellence) led jointly by senior business and IT executives to provide direction and measure RoI (return on investment) for these programs; depute subject experts from departments to analytics CoE to drive prioritisation basis on-ground requirements and the ability to drive adoption.
+Action: Centralized analytics setup with joint business and IT ownership — set up analytics CoE (centre of excellence) led jointly by senior business and IT executives to provide direction and measure RoI (return on investment) for these programs; depute subject experts from departments to analytics CoE to drive prioritisation basis on-ground requirements and the ability to drive adoption.

 Myth 3 – Focus on Analytics solution development (tools, technology, technical skills) to get the ROI